-"(bb) the work-eligible individual has reached the maximum time limit allowed for having participation in the activity counted toward the State's work participation rate; or "(cc) the number of work-eligible individuals engaged in such activity exceeds a limitation under such section.
+"(bb) the work-eligible individual has reached the maximum time limit allowed for having participation in the activity counted toward the State's work participation rate; or

+"(cc) the number of work-eligible individuals engaged in such activity exceeds a limitation under such section.

-tion under such section. "(ii) Any other information that the Secretary determines appropriate with respect to the information required under clause (i), including if the individual has no hours of participation, the principal reason or reasons for such non-participation.
+"(ii) Any other information that the Secretary determines appropriate with respect to the information required under clause (i), including if the individual has no hours of participation, the principal reason or reasons for such non-participation.

-"(C) EXPENDITURES ON OTHER BENEFITS AND SERV-ICES.-
+$''(\mathbf{C})$ EXPENDITURES ON OTHER BENEFITS AND SERVICES.-